Faux “Alfredo” Sauce with Mushrooms & Cannellini Beans

 Serving Suggestions: Serve with any steamed green vegetable of your choice, or at the risk of sounding like a broken record, my balsamic marinated vegetables for extra zing.
 If you are not doing a gluten free or low carb diet, then serve over real spaghetti or Fettuccine.

-Variation: Add an extra boost of flavor and nutrients by pureeing steamed broccoli into the sauce.
+Variation: Add an extra boost of flavor and nutrients by pureeing steamed broccoli into the sauce, or some crunch with 1/4 cup toasted sunflower seeds.

 Notes: I make a lot of cashew cream at once, and freeze what I don’t need right away in one cup containers, so I have it when I need it for other recipes.
 To make cashew cream just soak four cups of raw cashews, covered with water overnight.
 Drain, rinse, and add to a Vitamix or regular blender with enough water to cover by a half to one inch (depending on how thick you want your cream), then blend until smooth and creamy.